 - The surface may become covered by adherent greasy scale.

 - Multiple lesions may align along skin folds.

 - They are usually asymptomatic but may become irritated, itchy or inflamed spontaneously or after minor trauma.

-Although skin malignancy is thought to occur by chance in patients with seborrheic warts, studies report the occasional association with Bowen's disease and squamous epithelial dysplasia.
+Although skin malignancy is thought to occur by chance in patients with seborrhoeic warts, studies report the occasional association with Bowen's disease and squamous epithelial dysplasia.
 This occurs more frequently in regions with high solar ultraviolet levels.
-Rarely, a sudden onset or increase in the number of seborrhoeic keratoses can herald an underlying malignancy (usually adenocarcinoma of the stomach but also colon, breast and lung).
+Rarely, a sudden onset or increase in the number of seborrhoeic warts can herald an underlying malignancy (usually adenocarcinoma of the stomach but also colon, breast and lung).
 It can be associated with acanthosis nigricans.
-This is known as the Leser-Trélat sign.
+This sudden increase is known as the Leser-Trélat sign.
 The same phenomenon without internal malignancy is known as a pseudo-Leser-Trélat sign.

 - Reassurance: most often, no treatment is required.

 - Remove where there is cosmetic dislike, repeated irritation or chafing from clothes, or diagnostic uncertainty.